« Previous Page

 A deviated nasal

-septum may be caused by injury or surgery to the nose, or by rapid growth,
+septum may be caused by injury or surgery to the nose.

 A person who has a deviated nasal septum